intel-samples/Microsoft-Build-Workshop2025/README.md

 Professionals interested in RAG and its applications in knowledge-intensive domains.

 ## Prerequisites
-Comfortable python programming language
+- Proficiency in the Python programming language.
-Basic understanding of microservices, cloud architecture
+- Basic understanding of microservices architecture.
+- Familiarity with cloud infrastructure concepts.

 ## Agenda:
 - Introduction to RAG and Challenges (10 minutes)